cpcwood/neural-nets/README.md

 ## MLP-1

 ### About
-Dynamical generation of multilayered perceptron writting in python with numpi.
-First network I've created so was really just a test of whether I could apply the concepts, not very optimised yet.
+Dynamical generation of multilayered perceptron written in python.
+First network I've created so was really just a test of whether I could apply the concepts to the code, not optimised yet.

 ### Design
 - Dynamic network generator